 The Sennheiser Ambeo Soundbar is much bigger than most products of its type.
 Measuring 127cm wide and 14cm tall, it’s a real beast.
 The Sony HT-ST5000, by comparison, is 9cm narrower and 6cm shorter.

 A big factor in the Sennheiser’s comparative heft is that it approaches the soundbar conundrum in a different way to most before it.
 While the Sony and most of its contemporaries combine vast arrays of small drivers with a separate (often wireless) subwoofer, Sennheiser has opted for much larger drivers that are capable of covering a far greater portion of the frequency range, negating the need for an external sub.
 This is a genuine one-box home cinema solution (the more recently launched Sonos Arc follows a similar template).

 That’s sound reasoning, but the size of the Sennheiser still creates some practical issues.
 Placed in front of the Samsung QE65Q90R, which has an extra-tall pedestal to accommodate a soundbar, the Sennheiser obstructs the bottom couple of inches of screen and the IR receiver.
-It can’t be placed on a lower shelf, either, as that will block the upward-firing drivers that create the Atmos effect.
+It can’t be placed on a lower shelf, either, as that will block the upward-firing drivers that create the Dolby Atmos effect.